 This new funding and payment solution will provide fast and direct payment of a claim to the customer; it allows Delegated Claims Administrators (DCAs) to make payments on request, drawing on managing agent funds directly and is supported by a re-engineered claims process enabling greater control and transparency in accounting entries.

-The Faster Claims Payment (FCP) pilot successfully delivered 4,450 payments totalling over $16.6 million and more than 20 fully automated replenishment cycles between July 2021 and April 2022, removing the dependency on the loss funds involved.
+The Faster Claims Payment (FCP) pilot successfully delivered 5,512 payments totalling $18 million and more than 20 fully automated replenishment cycles between July 2021 and April 2022, removing the dependency on the loss funds involved.
 As expected, it also highlighted some process issues which the team continues to work with the market to address, including the publication of guidance for managing agents and DCAs, ready to enable a market wide launch later in the year.
 In preparation for launch we are now encouraging early adoption of the solution with a limited scope of business for market firms to test their processes.

 DA Claims Status Tracker